laurenchen0631/English-Learning/category/common_phrase.md

 	- Some experts think the downturn in ownership is temporary and that more millennials and families are on the verge of buying.
 - out of the gate 打從一開始 == At or from the very starting position
 	- The company’s stock tumbled about 5% out of the gate, to the $42 range.
+- from the get-go 開始/開端 == the beginning, when someone starts to do something, or a process starts
+	- The latest research shows that babies can be taught the difference between night and day from the get-go.
 + on and on 持續地 == continuing for a long time
 	- The noise just went on and on.
 - right off the bat 立刻/馬上 == immediately